 3. Partner With Social Media Influencers to Increase Engagement

 To get started, you'll first have to find suitable influencers.
-Although any influencer can potentially be an asset, it's prudent to choose individuals who are relevant to your audience.
-If, for example, you have a maternity Amazon store, mommy bloggers and influencers with children could be a smart place to start.
+Although any influencer can be an asset, it's prudent to choose individuals who are relevant to your audience.
+If, for example, you have a maternity Amazon store, mommy bloggers and influencers with children would be a smart place to start.

 Then it's just a matter of reaching out to them and coming up with an arrangement that is mutually beneficial.
-For instance, you could send an influencer a free product sample to review and then pay them a commission on any resulting sales, which you could track with affiliate links.
+For instance, you could send an influencer a free product sample to review and then pay them a commission on any resulting sales, which you could then track with affiliate links.

 - Use a link shortener to reinforce your brand identity.